valentina893/cs351_fullstack_group_prj/README.md

 # Track 2: Technology for Public Goods

 **Problem 2:**
 Individuals struggle to adopt sustainable behaviors daily.
+People may be unaware of how simple things they do each day can be harmful for the planet like using too much plastic.
+Some people may want to gain eco-friendly habits but struggle with integrating those habits into their daily life.

 **Solution 2:**
-We propose to build a app where the app that nudges users with small, personalized sustainability tips and tracks progress
+We propose to build a app where the app that nudges users with small, personalized sustainability tips and tracks progress.
+The app will be targeted mostly to students at UIC.
+The app can give challenges or trackers that can help students gain eco-friendly habits.
+Ex.
+A tracker to keep track on how many plastic bottles someone uses in a week.
+Or a tracker for how much water you drink with reusable water bottles.

 **Problem 3:**
 There are many community resources out their for local residents, but finding them in a certain area can be difficult.